RogueGenesia/RogueGenesiaModTemplate/Readme.md

 1. Clone this repo
 2. Rename [RogueGenesiaModTemplate.csproj](RogueGenesiaModTemplate.csproj) to your mods name.
 3. Change the assembly name to your mods name, so the generated DLL file reflects that name.
-4. After you've started the game once with BepInEx installed, it will generate all the files you need.
-Open the folder `<Rogue Genesia Game folder>\BepInEx\interop`
-5. Copy `Il2Cppmscorlib.dll`, `Il2CppSystem.Core.dll` and `UnityEngine.dll` from that `interop` folder to the [Libraries](Libraries) folder and add them as references.
-6. Copy `RogueGenesia.dll` and `ModGenesia.dll` to the [Libraries](Libraries) folder and add them as references. **NOTE:** Whenever the game updates, these DLLs will likely need to be copied again.
-7. Copy any other Unity DLLs that you might need.

 That's it, you're ready to mod Rogue Genesia!